>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 And then came a moment of personal glory.
 Following a corner to us, a ball turned away by the Darland defence rolled invitingly towards me, a little way out of the penalty area.
 As I’d done so many times in the playground I ran onto it and smacked it hard as I could.
 Oh, the thrill, to see it bullet through a crowded penalty area and into the net.

-‘Great goal Gerard!’ someone shouted from the touchline, as I spun around and strode back to our half.
+‘Great goal Gerard!’ someone shouted from the touchline, as I spun around and calmly strode back to our half with an arm aloft.
 It was Paul’s dad.
 ‘That’s the best goal I’ve ever seen,’ he added.
 Though his words were appreciated I took them with a pinch of salt.
 This, after all, was the man who called Pele Peely.

 In a game that could have gone either way we drew 4-4, an honourable result for both sides.